 - Online Banking - When it comes to online banking, you don't want your personal information to be stolen.
 Unfortunately, your information is at risk of being "keylogged" or being tracked by spyware.
 Fortunately, full Internet security suites may come equipped with full anti-spyware software and anti-malware software to prevent your online banking information from being pilfered.

 - Password Manager - Passwords for dozens or even hundreds of sites are difficult to manage.
 Some people may record them in a notebook, and some people may use a universal password, which isn't a safe method in the slightest.
 This is what a password manager is for, and you can find this feature in plenty of anti-virus programs.
+You can consult our buyer's guide to password managers for more information.

-Understanding the Different Types of Malware
+Understanding the Different Types of Malicious Software

 It is important to discuss the most important types of malware that may infect your computer, as well as the repercussions of an infection.
 You will then understand why it is so important to have an antivirus solution.
-For a more comprehensive article on malware and instructions on how to remove it, you can read our 'What is Malware?' guide.

 Adware is any software package that, upon infection of your machine, automatically generates advertisements in order to generate revenue.
 The unwanted advertisements may appear clear as day on your computer via impossible-to-close windows or popups or on an installation screen - that's why you need to beware of what you download.